ajmaradiaga/ajmaradiaga.github.io/_posts/2017-6-6-Deploy-a-Kafka-Zookeeper-cluster-in-GCP.md

 ---
 layout: post
-title: How to Deploy a Kafka / Zookeeper cluster in Google Cloud Platform
+title: How to Deploy a Zookeeper and Kafka cluster in Google Cloud Platform
 ---
 ![Apache Kafka]({{ site.baseurl}}/images/apache-kafka.png)

 One of the great advantages of Google Cloud Platform is how easy and fast it is to run experiments.
-For example, you can easily spin up a Zookeper and Kafka cluster in a matter of minutes with very little configuration.
+For example, you can easily spin up a [Zookeper](https://zookeeper.apache.org/) and [Kafka](https://kafka.apache.org/) cluster in a matter of minutes with very little configuration.

 Note: The clusters below are not suitable for massive production use but good enough to run some tests